ToniWilliams1/NASA-Astronomy-Picture-Of-The-Day/README.md

-#  NASA Astronomy Picture of The Dat
+#  NASA Astronomy Picture of The Day

 Take a trip to outer space!
 Pick any date to see how the stars were aligned.